jwalton/rust-book-abridged/docs/ch19/ch19-03-advanced-types.md

 }
 ```

 A meaningful name for your alias can make your code much easier to read and write.
 Another example of this is in `std::io`.
 Many functions here return a `Result` with a `std::io::Error` as the error type, so `std:io` defines:

 ```rust
 type Result<T> = std::result::Result<T, std::io::Error>;
 ```

-which shortens up a lot of code in this module.
+which makes a lot of function signatures in this module much shorter and easier to read.

 ## The Never Type that Never Returns